 - Upgrading at Check-In (or at the Gate) Is the Best Option

-- Top Tips for Upgrading to Emirates First (or Business) Class
+- Tips for Upgrading to Emirates First (or Business) Class

 - The Current State of Emirates Award Tickets

 The Basics of Upgrading to Emirates First Class

-Emirates allows you to upgrade a ticket you have booked with either cash or miles by one class of service, assuming there is space available in that cabin.
+Emirates allows you to upgrade a ticket you have booked by one class of service, assuming there is space available in that cabin.
+And that's true whether you booked your initial ticket with cash or using miles.

 That means if you booked an economy ticket (using cash or miles), you would be able to upgrade it to business class.
 If you booked a business class ticket, you would be eligible to upgrade to first class.
 That's pretty rare, especially for award tickets: Few airlines allow you to upgrade with miles if you booked using miles in the first place.
 Generally, upgrading any ticket using miles is rarely a good deal.
 But Emirates is the exception.

 To be clear, you'll wind up using more miles to book an Emirates business class award, then upgrading to first class than you would by booking a first class award outright.
 But the upgrade route is often much easier, as it can be tough to find Emirates first class award availability.

 Additionally, thanks to a recent partnership between Emirates and Air Canada, it's now possible to book Emirates award tickets via Aeroplan.
 However, it doesn't appear these tickets are eligible for upgrades.
 You'll need to book directly through Emirates to have this option.